Frequently Asked Questions about Majoring in Comparative Literature

 The Related Disciplines track is an excellent choice for students with interdisciplinary interests.
 You get to count four courses from another discipline towards the Comp Lit major, with a reduction in the number of language classes that you need to take.

-What's the difference between Comp Lit and English?
+What are the differences between Comp Lit and English?

-But beyond that, Comp Lit is a highly flexible and dynamic major that studies other genres and media—such as film and graphic novels—alongside more traditional literature.
+Comp Lit is a highly flexible and dynamic major that studies other genres and media—such as film, dance, music, and graphic novels—alongside more traditional literature.
 It is also the home of translation studies at UMass.

 Furthermore, as a Comp Lit major, the bounds of inquiry are determined by the individual student’s intellectual journey.
 As such, students may count courses not only from across the College of Humanities and Fine Arts, but also from other colleges across the university.